tiry/sentineljs/ReadMe.md

 MongoDB js client is async, so services need to be async too: will use the async/await pattern as much as posssible to avoid mixing models.

+### Step6: Plug API and Storage services.

+Let's try to have everyone playing together ...

+Added a end-to-end test.

+Needed to have the test generating a fake random file because otherwise, the MongoDB storage will fail with:

+    MongoServerError: E11000 duplicate key error collection: sentinel.cassettes index: _id_ dup key

+Generally, I think the behaviour makes sense: in the real life, even 2 pictures of the same scene takes a few ms appart will have different md5 (meta-data change + noise in the image), so this only an issue for unit testing ...